 By Angie Chang (Co-Founder & Editor-in-Chief, Women 2.0)

-Women 2.0 readers: What was your biggest takeaway from David Weekly-moderated panel at PITCH NYC Conference?
+Women 2.0 readers: Which tip from Amanda Steinberg did you take away from PITCH NYC Conference?
 Let us know in the comments.

 Angie Chang is Editor-in-Chief and Co-Founder of Women 2.0, a media company offering content, community and conferences for aspiring and current women innovators in technology.
 Our mission is to increase the number of female founders of technology startups with inspiration, information and education through our platform.
 Previously, Angie held roles in product management and web UI design.
 Angie holds a B.A. in English and Social Welfare from UC Berkeley.
 Follow her on Twitter at @thisgirlangie.